 What is Laparoscopic-Assisted Gastropexy?

-What causes Gastric Dilatation and Volvulus (GDV)?
+What are some of the causes of Gastric Dilatation and Volvulus (GDV)?

-Large deep-chested breeds such as the German Shepherd, Golden Retriever, and Great Dane are most prone to GDV.
+Large or deep-chested breeds such as the German Shepherd, Golden Retriever, and Great Dane are most prone to GDV.

 How is Laparoscopic-Assisted Gastropexy performed?